 Car accidents cause many kinds of injuries.
-One of the most common is whiplash.
+One of the most common is whiplash injuries.
 The impact of the car crash makes your head make a quick, jerking motion forward and backward.
 The sudden motion can stretch and tear the muscles and tendons in your neck, which causes neck strain.

 Whiplash injuries are dangerous because you might not notice them at first.
 The initial shock of a car accident can mask the symptoms of your injuries.
 You might even think you’re perfectly fine and don’t need to see a doctor.
 But this can make your injuries worse because they’re not being treated.

 If you’ve been injured in a car accident that wasn’t your fault, you might feel stressed about recovering, missing work, and paying the medical bills.
 With a Bowling Green attorney at the Law Firm of Flora Templeton Stuart at your side, you can potentially get compensation for the damages the other party caused.
 Contact us to learn more online or by phone (888) 782-9090.

 While whiplash occurs when the head quickly snaps back and forth, you might feel pain in other places besides your neck.
 Whiplash can affect many areas in your upper body.

 Some people might feel the pain immediately, but others might feel the symptoms later.
 You have to see a doctor to protect your health and your claim.
 Serious conditions like concussions or feeling extremely sleepy and dizzy need to be treated as soon as possible.
 If you wait to see a doctor and your injuries get worse, you might not be able to get compensation for those injuries because you waited too long to see a doctor.

 Because whiplash can affect different parts of your body, the symptoms are varied, too.
 It can range from pain to tingling sensations, but they’re all serious and need medical treatment to heal.